cognitedata/reveal/react-components/src/architecture/base/README.md

     yarn tsc --noEmit

-When the StoryBook is open, goto `Architeture/Main`.
+When the StoryBook is open, goto `Architecture/Main`.
 The toolbar on the right hand side is the one I have made.
 Here some commands and tools are added.

 # Motivation

 The objectives with this framework it that is should be easy to use and extend in the future.
-I hope all new related functiality will be developed using this framework.
-More is decribed in this document: https://docs.google.com/presentation/d/1Y50PeqoCS5BdWyDqRNNazeISy1SYTcx4QDcjeMKIm78/edit?usp=sharing
+I hope all new related functionality will be developed using this framework.
+More is described in this document: https://docs.google.com/presentation/d/1Y50PeqoCS5BdWyDqRNNazeISy1SYTcx4QDcjeMKIm78/edit?usp=sharing

 # Coding